sourcegraph/handbook/content/departments/tech-ops/process/vendor-request.md

 > If ‘Approved’ -
 >
-> New vendor: get the contract (details here) and attach it to the Jira ticket.
+> New vendor: get the contract signed ([details on signature requirement](../../legal/process/ContractReviewandSignatureAuthorityPolicy.md)) and [save the signed contract](../../legal/process/ContractReviewandSignatureAuthorityPolicy.md/#what-to-do-when-the-contract-is-fully-signed) in the correct place.
 >
 > Offboarding: no further actions required
 >